-Here’s how to make your own homemade larabars with almonds, dates, and all your fave ingredients and variations—including chocolate, coconut, and apple pie.
+Here’s how to make your own homemade larabars with almonds, dates, and all your fave variations—including chocolate, coconut, cashew, cookie dough, lemon, and apple pie.
 They’re paleo, whole30, cheap, easy, gluten-free, and awesome.

 - 1 cup packed dried cherries

 - 1/4 cup packed, pitted, soft whole dates

 - 1 cup warm water for soaking the fruit

 - Rip off a large piece of parchment paper or plastic wrap, press it into a 9-by-5-inch loaf pan, and, if using plastic wrap, slick it with a little oil.